ShoIsMyName/BloodyHound/README.md

-# BloodyHound
+# BloodyHound 🩸🐶

 <img src="https://github.com/ShoIsMyName/BloodyHound/blob/main/ReadMEImage/Menu.png?raw=true" style="width: 550px;">
 <h4>A malicious link generator that can identify the location and can be used by Bloody Hound.</h4>

 # How to use?
-<h4>First you need to install Cloudflared, otherwise the links you create will not be publicly accessible. (option 3)</h4>
+<h4>⚠️ First you need to install Cloudflared, otherwise the links you create will not be publicly accessible. (option 3)</h4>
 <img src="https://github.com/ShoIsMyName/BloodyHound/blob/main/ReadMEImage/CreateLink.png?raw=true" style="width: 550px;">
 <h4>Now you can start generate link by use Cloudflare Tunnel (option 2)</h4>